Anagen Medical Institute - Regenerative Medicine

 Why Plantar Fasciitis Doesn't Heal on Its Own

-The reason plantar fasciitis becomes chronic for so many people comes down to one thing: poor blood supply.
 Tendons and fascia receive far less blood flow than muscle, which means the natural healing process is slow and incomplete.
 Stretches, orthotics, and night splints can take pressure off the fascia, but they don't deliver the growth factors and platelets your body needs to actually repair the tissue.

 That's why six months, twelve months, even years of conservative care can leave patients in the same heel pain they started with.